Home » XP Tweaks

 Now “Pin to start menu” Appears for folders

-This will be extremely useful if you have important data in folders which you need to access frequently.
-This is applicable to both XP and Vista.
+This will be extremely useful if you have important data in folders which you need to use frequently.
+This applies to both XP and Vista.
 Enjoy it

 this is just what im after but u dont seem to have provided the new registry string anywhere